CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 If present, the extensions field the extensions whose criticality and/or value are different in the Delta Certificate compared to the Base Certificate.
-If the extensions field is absent, then all extensions in the Delta Certificate have the same criticality and value as the Base Certificate.
+If the extensions field is absent, then all extensions in the Delta Certificate MUST have the same criticality and value as the Base Certificate.
 This field MUST NOT contain any extensions which do not appear in the Base Certificate.
 Additionally, the Base Certificate